dberwang/retail-vision-analytics/README.md

 ## 4. The Prototype

 The prototype is a Flask web app running on an Ubuntu 20.04 server with a Quadro M4000 and 8 CPUs in the cloud.
+Git was used to manage and track source code changes, and a dockerfile was created for easy deployment on multiple systems.

-The app presents a form for users to upload a video.
-After upload, the application generates analytics and annotates the video using ByteTrack with YOLOX.
-Finally, a results page allows users to view or download the generated data.
-Git was used to manage and track changes to source code.
-A dockerfile was created for easy deployment on multiple systems.
+The app presents a form for the user to upload a video.
+The user selects their video and clicks the upload and process button.
+After upload, the application annotates the video using ByteTrack with YOLOX and generates a text file with the detection and tracking results.

+Next, the app runs the analytics notebook based on the text results.
+This notebook maps customer movements and visualizes customer timelines and counts.
+This information aids businesses in understanding customer behavior and making data-driven decisions.

+Finally, a results page allows users to view or download the data.

 ## 6. Conclusions